sashaegorov/docker-postgres/README.md

 # About this Repo

-This is the Git repo of the official Docker image for [postgres](https://registry.hub.docker.com/_/postgres/).
-See the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.
+This is the Git repo of the un-official Docker image for [PostgreSQL](https://registry.hub.docker.com/_/postgres/) database.
+See the
+Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.